(Passed, June 2002; last

 10. Decisive and Non‑decisive Votes.

 c.
-For a Third Round record to be accepted, a simply majority of the votes will be required, provided that all members have voted or that at least 7 members have voted and the two-month deadline has passed.
+For a Third Round record to be accepted, a simply majority of the votes will be required, provided that all members have voted or that at least 7 members have voted and the deadline has passed.